miolow/The-Cookie-Cats-Experiment/README.md

 # The Cookie Cats Experiment

 ## Project Overview
 This project analyzes A/B experiment data for the mobile game, Cookie Cats.
-It answers three questions and makes recommendations to the product team to not shift the gate from level 30 to level 40.
-The questions examined in this project include: (1) does moving the gate from level 30 to 40 significantly impact player retention?
-(2) Does moving the gate from level 30 to 40 have a significant impact on Day 1 and Day 7 retention?
-(3) Is there a habit forming threshold in which players become significantly more likely to stick with the game.
+Cookie Cats currently pauses players at level 30 ("a gate") before they can keep playing.
+I tested moving that gate to level 40 instead, to see if it changes how players behave.

+I found that moving the gate doesn't meaningfully change how much players play.
+It doesn't help with retention either.
+In fact, keeping the gate at level 30 is slightly better.
+There also appears to be a "habit forming" zone and it happens early in the game.
+Players who reach roughly 20-40 rounds are more likely to come back the next day.
+Longer-term loyalty (returning a week later) takes more time.
+Players generally need to reach 100+ rounds before the same leveling off happens.

 ## Tech Stack
 The following libraries and tools were used: